tmokenc/IPK2024-Projekt1/README.md

 All outputs aligned with their expected results at the time of testing.

 ### Unit Tests <a id="unit-tests"></a>
 Unit tests are conducted using the [`greatest` testing framework](https://github.com/silentbicycle/greatest) by Scott Vokes, validating various components of the chat client's functionality.

-These tests, located in the `/test` directory, cover modules with functions independent of others, such as UDP/TCP de/serialization, command parsing, and argument parsing.
+These tests, located in the `/test` directory, cover modules with functions independent of others, such as data structures, UDP/TCP de/serialization, command parsing, and argument parsing.

 They can be executed using the `make test` command.

 ### Dynamic Testing <a id="dynamic-testing"></a>
 Dynamic testing involves observing the program's behavior while it is running.